-The subjects you choose in the Senior School may determine the career direction you take, so select subjects that may help you with your preferred career choice or which you are interested in.
+The subjects you choose in Stage 6 may determine the career direction you take, so select subjects that may help you with your preferred career choice or which you are interested in.
 Give yourself the widest possible range of options.
+There are a number of requisites for a limited number of university courses and bridging options are often available.